Khateebxtreme/Personal_CV/README.md

 # Personal_CV
 Some of my Initial Projects

 1 .
-Its very basic ( made with HTML and some Introductory CSS )
+Its very basic ( made with HTML and some Introductory styling features )